STRENGTH THROUGH ADVERSITY: Three-time Olympic gold medalist visits Alto

 “I made him an honorary Cherokee County trusty,” said Judge Chris Davis, Cherokee County Judge.
 “And you know the uniforms are orange and he’s a UT guy so I thought it was very appropriate.”

 “Who knows?
-There’s a gold medalist that could come out of Alto, Texas but more importantly do your best and give back and that’s what makes you a champion in life,” said Josh Davis.
+There’s a gold medalist that could come out of Alto, Texas but more importantly, do your best and give back and that’s what makes you a champion in life.”